bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

    The next step is, for the backend, to handle the shipping cost checkout, or any other action required at this stage.

-   When done, the widget can be called again, with adequate parameters, to end up the redemption flow.
+   When done, the widget can be called again, with adequate parameters, to end the redemption flow.

 ### End of Redemption confirmation, following an interrupted flow